sap-tutorials/Tutorials/tutorials/create-configure-approuter-multitenant-application/create-configure-approuter-multitenant-application.md

 [ACCORDION-BEGIN [Step 6: ](Define Service and APIRule)]

-Now you can create a Service and APIRule to make the approuter application accessible to the internet.
+Now you can create a `Service` and `APIRule` to make the approuter application accessible to the internet.

-**1.** Add a Service for the approuter application in the `k8s-deployment-approuter.yaml` file:
+Add a `Service` and an `APIRule` for the approuter application in the `k8s-deployment-approuter.yaml` file:

 ```YAML
 ---